 Charles says his passion for serving people with developmental disabilities stems from a personal experience he and his wife shared in 1988.
 Their second child, Terrence Bryant, was born with cerebral palsy and lived eight months.
 Charles says that at that time, he didn’t understand why such a thing could happen to such a young and innocent life.
 But later, he found himself in a position to help people who in various ways are like Terrence.
 Now, Charles says, he understands why his son’s life was cut short.
 His son “ignited a flame within my heart to serve people with developmental disabilities.”

 Charles lives with his family in Dover, Del.

-Over her career, Cory has devoted herself to the intellectual and developmental disability community, first as a direct support professional for men with autism, then, before joining Nemours in 2008, as a Training Coordinator at the Center for Disabilities Studies at the University of Delaware
+Cory Nourie has devoted herself to the intellectual and developmental disability community, first as a direct support professional for men with autism, then, before joining Nemours in 2008, as a Training Coordinator at the Center for Disabilities Studies at the University of Delaware.